Roch-1/Grokking-Summer-Research-Project/README.md

 # Grokking-Summer-Research-Project
-Grokking Through Optimization: A Comparative Study in Transformers (Summer Research Project)
+Grokking Through Optimization: A Comparative Study in Transformers